Stress Increases The Risk For Alzheimer’s Disease

 Specifically, the study revealed that for each additional symptom of vital exhaustion, the risk of dementia rose by 2%,

-“Participants reporting five to nine symptoms had a 25 percent higher risk of dementia than those with no symptoms, while those reporting 10 to 17 symptoms had a 40 percent higher risk of dementia, compared with not having symptoms,” explained Sabrina Islamoska, postdoctoral student from the university.
+“Participants reporting five to nine symptoms had a 25 percent higher risk of dementia than those with no symptoms, while those reporting 10 to 17 symptoms had a 40 percent higher risk of dementia, compared with not having symptoms,” explained Sabrina Islamoska, a postdoctoral student from the university.

 “We were particularly concerned whether the symptoms of vital exhaustion would be an early sign of dementia,” explained Islamoska.
 “Yet, we found an association of the same magnitude, even when separating the reporting of vital exhaustion and the dementia diagnoses with up to 20 years.“

 While the study does raise concerns about the effects that stress can have on one’s cognitive health, the researchers do admit that more research needs to be done,

 “Stress can have severe and harmful consequences not just for our brain health, but our health in general” explained Islamoska, “Our study indicates that we can go further in the prevention of dementia by addressing psychological risk factors for dementia”

 You can read more about the study here.

 Stress is toxic and can be quite detrimental to one’s health which is why it’s important to practice good stress management.
 Click here to read more on the best stress-relieving techniques, proved by science.